oakmac/jquery-login-form/README.md

 ## Problem Description

-You have just been hired at the hot new startup bloop.xyz.
+You have just been hired at the hot new startup **bloop.xyz**.
 Tagline: Have you blooped today?

 Jeff is the Director of UX and your new boss.
 After adding some user behavior